RFS Endorsement Process

 - We focus on candidates aged 40 or under because this demographic is underrepresented in elected office and among voters.
 Our philosophy of “you can’t be what you can’t see” means that with more young, diverse, progressive Democrats on the ballot, more of our endorsed candidates’ peers and future voters will be seen and heard in our representative democracy.

-- Our focus on first and second time candidates is because running for office is tough and mysterious as a newcomer.
+- Our focus on newer candidates is because running for office is tough and mysterious as a newcomer.
 RFS is here to help support new candidates learning how to run a campaign.

 - If you do not fit in the RFS guidelines, check out our partners’ endorsement application processes.

 What the RFS team is looking for in an endorsement application:

 - Articulate your “why.”
 We endorse candidates who are able to explain why they got into the race and their positive vision for their community.

 - Campaign plans focused on voter contact (*please note, we understand this might look different because of the COVID pandemic).
 RFS believes that campaigns are won by having one-on-one conversations with voters.

 - Community engagement.
 We don’t believe that candidates have to have been born-and-raised in the place they’re running — we’re looking for candidates who play an active role and understand the needs of the local community, whether through your volunteer activities, political activism, or through your professional career.